Rice-to-Water Ratio Calculator

 Why does basmati need more water than jasmine?

-Basmati grains are longer and absorb more water as they extend.
-Jasmine is more compact so a 1.25:1 ratio is enough.
-Both should be rinsed; basmati benefits from soaking too.
+Basmati grains are longer and absorb more water as they elongate during cooking (the grain literally stretches).
+Jasmine is more compact and starchier, so a 1.25:1 ratio is enough.
+Both should be rinsed; basmati especially benefits from a 20-30 minute soak before cooking.

 Should I rinse rice before cooking?

-Yes for almost all types except risotto rice (arborio).
-Rinsing removes surface starch that makes grains gummy.
-Rinse until the water runs mostly clear.
+Yes for almost all types except risotto rice (arborio, carnaroli) where the surface starch is doing the creamy work.
+Rinsing removes excess surface starch that makes other rice gummy.
+Rinse 2-3 times until the water runs mostly clear.
+Use a fine-mesh strainer for small grains.

 Why does brown rice take so much longer?

 Brown rice keeps its bran layer, which is fibrous and slow to hydrate.
-It needs more water (about 2:1) and twice the cook time of white rice — roughly 45 minutes.
+It needs more water (about 2:1) and twice the cook time of white rice — roughly 45 minutes vs 18.
+Pre-soaking brown rice for 30 minutes drops cook time by ~10 minutes and improves texture noticeably.

 These ratios are for stovetop — do rice cookers differ?

 Slightly.
 Most rice cookers are calibrated for short-grain Asian rice and assume a 1.2:1 ratio.
-For other rice types, follow these ratios using the measuring cup that came with the cooker.
+For other rice types, follow these ratios using the measuring cup that came with the cooker (it's often not a standard US cup — it's ~3/4 cup).
+Fuzzy logic / Micom cookers auto-adjust; basic on/off cookers won't.